Executive MBA FAQs

 In general, most schools offer a variety of formats for students to complete their MBA degree including Full-time, Part-time, and Executive programs and typically the schedule or pace is the biggest difference among programs.
 Executive MBA programs are the fastest paced programs and can be completed in just over a year to within two years depending on the institution.
 This can be achieved through a very structured schedule which compromises the flexibility typically associated with Full-time and Part-time programs.

 The EMBA program schedule is a major differentiator within the college and within the industry.
-The EMBA program has purposefully maintained a once a week schedule in order to provide a more disciplined study routine and to maximize the power of the personal relationships developed among classmates.
+The EMBA program has purposefully maintained a bi-monthly schedule in order to provide a more disciplined study routine and to maximize the power of the personal relationships developed among classmates.

 At most schools, executive programs are also the most selective in terms of the quality of candidates accepted and most require at least some managerial experience.